rtmigo/vien_py/README.md

 For a Python project located in directory `aaa` the virtualenv will be located in in `$HOME/.vep/aaa_venv`.
 For `bbb` it will be `$HOME/.vep/bbb_venv`.

-If you don't like `$HOME/.vep`, you can define the environment variable `$VEPDIR`.
-So for the project `aaa` the virtualenv will be located in `$VEPDIR/aaa`.

-But ok, there are existing solu

 # Usage

 To **create** new virtualenv with Python 3.8 in `$VEPDIR/myProject_venv`: